Awards and Financial Support

 A number of Graduate Entrance Scholarships are available to students who have demonstrated exceptional academic excellence.
 The competition for these awards is university-wide and very intense.
 The value of the awards varies.

-The Master of Publishing program offers graduate fellowships and MPub awards to students enrolled in the program.
+The Master of Publishing program offers Graduate Fellowships and named awards to students enrolled in the program.
+Named awards include:

 - The Rowly Lorimer Project Report Excellence Award